-A lattice mast considered the preferred alternative for the applicant, as it is able to hold the necessary amount of equipment, allowing for equipment from various service providers and is cheaper to construct than a monopole or tree mast.
+It can further be argued that a lattice mast is the preferred alternative for the applicant, as it is able to hold the necessary amount of equipment, allowing for equipment from various service providers and is cheaper to construct than a monopole or tree mast.
 The construction of a lattice mast will reduce the possibility to erect other mast in the vicinity and is therefore considered the preferred alternative for this site.
-A visual impact assessment is proposed.
-The specialist to also provide recommendations to reduce the visual impact of the mast, i.e. to pain the mast a "battleship grey" for camouflage to blend into the surrounding environment.

-Tree Mast - (Alternative 2)
+Monopole Mast - (Alternative 2)